 Satan never gives up a soul easily.
 He always tries to scare us into submission to his control; attempt to deceive us wherever possible, and once we are free of his control through the blood of Jesus Christ, his demons will “return to see if their place is nicely swept and clean, [or merely religious,] but empty, [without a sincere relationship with Christ and spiritual growth through obedience to His Word in the leading of the Holy Spirit.]
 Each one of these evil spirits will then try to bring seven others more wicked than himself, to enter and dwell in that person,” (Mt.
 12:43-45.)

 So, can a Christian really have a demon – or a legion of demons?

-Moreover, this tormented man was possessed by a whole legion of demons.
+What’s more, this tormented man living among the graves was possessed by a whole legion of demons.
 A Roman legion numbered 6,000 men – in this case, a powerful, well-armed, well-organized, well-trained battalion of demonic beings working together to assault, conquer, and destroy just one person.

 This proves just how many demons Satan sends to fight an all out battle for a single soul - and of course, how many angels the Almighty God will dispatch to protect that soul.

-What incredible danger sin and especially the sin of deception, nevertheless poses to us!
+What incredible danger sin and especially the sin of deception, nevertheless pose to us!

 Dare we forget that ‘the wages which sin pays is death?’
 (Rom.
 6:23.)

-The good news, however, is that Christ has set us free from the power of sin, and Scripture describes the almighty ministry of the Holy Spirit and His angelic armies in a way which nobody can deny, (Col. 1:13-14; Eph.
+The good news is that Christ has set us free from the power of sin, and Scripture describes the almighty ministry of the Holy Spirit and His angelic armies in a way which nobody can deny, (Col. 1:13-14; Eph.
 1:7: Rev. 12:11.)

 CHRISTIAN GUIDING ANGELS

-God does indeed send His uncountable number of holy angels to assist us in our everyday struggles here one earth.
+God does indeed send His innumerable holy angels to assist us in our everyday struggles here one earth.
 Nevertheless, the secular media, as well as religion, (Christianity as well,) are paying way too much attention to angels and other strange phenomena, instead of focusing on the Creator of all the angels, the Lord Jesus Christ.
 Thus, believers have good reason to be wary of most accounts of angelic apparitions and especially the escalating notion of 'guiding' and other 'personal' angels.
-For instance: Let’s just quickly test the popular ‘Christian’ television series, ‘Touched By An Angel.’
+For instance: Let’s quickly test the popular ‘Christian’ television series, ‘Touched By An Angel.’
 In this series, God, or “The Father,” is never identified as the Lord Jesus Christ, (Isa.
-9:6; Rev. 1:6-8,) The Name of Jesus is never mentioned, (unless we missed it completely!) while He Himself stated, “I Am the way, the truth and the light, and no one comes to the Father except through Me,” (Jn.
+9:6; Rev. 1:6-8,) The Name of Jesus is never mentioned, (unless I missed it completely!) while Jesus Himself stated, “I Am the Way, the Truth and the Light, and no one comes to the Father except through Me,” (Jn.
 14:6.)
-After all, the Godhead of Jesus Christ, God the Father and the Holy Spirit is One God, (Jn.
+After all, the Godhead of Father, Son, and Holy Spirit is One God, (Jn.
 14:8-11; 15:26.)
-Also, the entire context of Scripture mentions only male angels, the “sons of God,” and so we can be certain that female angels do not exist.
+Also, the entire context of Scripture mentions only male angels, the “sons of God,” and so we can know for certain that female angels do not exist.
 When we hear of, or see a ‘female’ angel, it is a demon pretending to be female, not a holy angel of God.

-Most Christians completely ignore the fact that Satan turns himself into an angel of light in order to deceive God's gullible souls, (2 Cor.
+Most Christians completely ignore the fact that Satan turns himself into an angel of light to deceive God's gullible souls, (2 Cor.
 11:14.)
-Disobediently they disregard God’s stern Scriptural warning not to willfully and unnecessarily indulge in conversations with supernatural beings, or to seek the presence, counsel, guidance, protection and fellowship of angels directly, but to worship, consult, follow and obey only God, (Deut.
+Disobediently they disregard God’s stern Scriptural warning not to willfully and unnecessarily indulge in conversations with supernatural beings, or to seek the presence, counsel, guidance, protection and fellowship of angels directly, but to worship, consult, follow and obey only God above all else, (Deut.
 18:9-14; Rev. 19:10.)

 TEST THE SPIRITS TO SEE WHETHER THEY ARE OF GOD

-We should be especially on our guard against unscriptural apparitions and other supernatural phenomena, but even the appearance of holy angels should not be accepted without apprehension.
-Besides the escalating appearances of angels, (especially since 1998,) there are many accounts of apparitions by a Jesus spirit, particularly among the Catholic community.
+We should be especially on our guard against unscriptural apparitions and other supernatural phenomena, but, for valid reasons, even the appearance of holy angels should not be accepted without caution.
+Besides the escalating appearances of angels, (especially since 1998,) there are many accounts of apparitions by a Jesus spirit, particularly among the Roman Catholic community.
 This Jesus even appears through switched-off television sets to convince people that he is ‘the christ,’ knowing that naive believers will follow him without suspicion, (1Jn.
 4:1-4.)

 Undoubtedly, the real Lord Jesus Christ, Who is God Himself, has the ability to reveal Himself in whichever way He chooses, but Scripturally, God has already revealed everything we need to know through the Bible.
 Paul explained in Rom.
 1:19-20, ‘What may be known of God is manifest, for God has shown it to them [through the magnificence of His creation,] even His eternal power and Godhead [of Father, Son, and Holy Spirit,] so that they are without excuse…’ And in Rom.
 3:21; 16:25, ‘For now the righteousness of God apart from the law [or Old Testament covenant Heb.
 8:13] is revealed… [by the New Testament Gospel of the Lord Jesus Christ.]

 Scripture does not state that God will reveal His Son, or His Gospel, through ghostly apparitions.
 On the contrary, in the account of the rich man and Lazarus, Jesus Himself declared, ‘[The Jews] have Moses and the prophets, [or the Old Testament; the ‘Bible’ of that time,] let them hear them… If they do not hear [the Scriptures,] neither will they be persuaded though one rises from the dead…’ (Lu.
 16:29-31.)